DmitryPustovit/dmitrypustovit.github.io/_posts/2015-01-18-Internet-Car.md

 ![_config.yml]({{ site.baseurl }}/images/Car_Logo.jpg)

 Over the winter holidays, a friend and I decided to find out what we could do with an old RC car and an Arduino.
 Well the word decided is a bit of a simplification, it’s more like I decided and dragged him along but none the less we put our efforts together and decided to see what we can do.
-My friend’s name is Vishnu and you can find his blog at [vishnumenon.com](vishnumenon.com).
+My friend’s name is Vishnu and you can find his blog at <a href="vishnumenon.com">vishnumenon.com</a>.

 ![_config.yml]({{ site.baseurl }}/images/Car_2.jpg)
 The car looked something like this when it was finished.